jundalisay/superb/content/en/maharlika/laws/bbl/article-13b.md

 Section 26.
 Economic Zones, Industrial Estates and Free Ports

 The Bangsamoro Government may establish economic zones, industrial estates and free ports in the Bangsamoro.
-Through the intergovernmental relations mechanism, the Bangsamoro
-Government and the Central Government shall cooperate on customs, immigration, quarantine service including the attendant international commitments thereto, to implement and make fully operational such economic zones, industrial estates, and free ports within one (1) year from their establishment.
+Through the intergovernmental relations mechanism, the Bangsamoro Government and the Central Government shall cooperate on customs, immigration, quarantine service including the attendant international commitments thereto, to implement and make fully operational such economic zones, industrial estates, and free ports within one (1) year from their establishment.

 Business and other enterprises operating within the Bangsamoro economic zones, industrial estates and free ports shall be entitled to the fiscal incentives and other benefits provided by the Central Government to special economic zones.

 The Bangsamoro Government shall implement the fiscal incentives and other benefits to investors in economic zones, industrial estates and free ports.
 Bangsamoro free ports shall be contiguous/adjacent to a seaport or airport.

 The area of coverage of a free port may be so much as may be necessary of that portion of the constituent local government unit/s of the Bangsamoro, subject to such criteria as the Bangsamoro Parliament may provide in law for that purpose.
 Existing free ports in the ARMM are hereby transferred to the Bangsamoro Government.

 Section 27.
-Prohibition Against Toxic or Hazardous Substances. – The Bangsamoro Government shall regulate, restrict or prohibit the use, importation, transit, transport, deposit, disposal, and dumping of toxic or hazardous substances within the Bangsamoro.
+Prohibition Against Toxic or Hazardous Substances

+The Bangsamoro Government shall regulate, restrict or prohibit the use, importation, transit, transport, deposit, disposal, and dumping of toxic or hazardous substances within the
+Bangsamoro.
 It shall, in the same manner, regulate activities that may adversely impact the environment and may be harmful to health, safety and welfare of the Bangsamoro.

 Section 28.
-Halal-Certifying Bodies; Halal Campaign Program. – The Bangsamoro Government shall have the power to accredit halal-certifying bodies in the Bangsamoro.
+Halal-Certifying Bodies; Halal Campaign Program

+The Bangsamoro Government shall have the power to accredit halal-certifying bodies in the Bangsamoro.
 It shall promote awareness through the development and implementation of a halal campaign program.

 ## Banking and Finance